Toward single particle reconstruction without particle picking: Breaking the detection limit: Introduction

 \section{Introduction}

-Cryo-electron microscopy (cryo-EM) is an imaging technique in structural biology used for single particle reconstruction (SPR) of macromolecules.
-In a cryo--EM experiment, biological samples are rapidly frozen in a thin layer of vitreous ice.
+Cryo-electron microscopy (cryo-EM) is an imaging technique in structural biology used for single particle reconstruction of macromolecules.
+In a cryo-EM experiment, biological samples are rapidly frozen in a thin layer of vitreous ice.
 The microscope produces a 2-D tomographic image of the samples embedded in the ice, called a \emph{micrograph}.
 Each micrograph contains tomographic projections of the samples at unknown locations and under unknown viewing directions.
-The goal is to construct 3-D models of the molecular structure from the micrographs.
+Figure~\ref{fig:exp_micro_example} presents three experimental micrographs.
+The goal is to construct 3-D models of the molecular structure from the micrographs~\cite{frank2006three,bendory2020single,singer2020computational}.

-The signal to noise ratio (SNR) of the projections in the micrographs is a function of two dominating factors.
+The signal-to-noise ratio (SNR) of the tomographic projections in the micrographs is a function of two dominating factors.
 On the one hand, the SNR is a function of the electron dose.
 To keep radiation damage within acceptable bounds, the dose must be kept low, which leads to high noise levels.
 On the other hand, the SNR is a function of the molecule size.
 The smaller the molecules, the fewer detected electrons carry information about them.

-All contemporary methods in the field split the reconstruction procedure into two main stages.
+All methods currently in use split the reconstruction procedure into two main stages.
 The first stage consists in extracting the various particle projections from the micrographs.
-This stage is called \emph{particle picking}.
+This stage is called \emph{particle picking}~\cite{scheres2015semi,heimowitz2018apple,bepler2019positive,eldar2020klt}.
 The second stage aims to construct a 3-D model of the molecular structure from these projections.
 The quality of the reconstruction eventually hinges on the quality of the particle picking stage.
-Figure~\ref{fig:micro_example} illustrates how particle picking becomes increasingly challenging as the SNR degrades.
+Figure~\ref{fig:10028} shows an example of a data set of a large ribosome with a molecular weight of 4MDa, where the particles in the micrograph are clearly visible, and thus particle picking is rather easy.
+The particles in Figure~\ref{fig:10061} correspond to a smaller protein with a molecular weight of 465 kDa, but some particles can still be identified visually.
+The particles in Figure~\ref{fig:10249} are tomographic projections of a small molecule that weighs 82 kDa, yielding low SNR.